AdobeDocs/experience-manager-65.en/help/assets/selective-publishing.md

 >[!NOTE]
 >
->Copying assets to and from folders clears the publish state of those assets.
+>*Copying* assets to and from folders clears the publish state of those assets.
+However, when you *move* assets to and from folders whose folder property is set to **[!UICONTROL Selective Publish]**, the publish state of those assets is maintained.

 If you decide later to change the **[!UICONTROL Selective Publish]** settings in a folder, those changes affect only new assets that you upload to that folder from that point forward.
 The publish state of existing assets in the folder remain as-is until you manually change them from either **[!UICONTROL Quick Publish]** or the **[!UICONTROL Manage Publication]** dialog box.